carolynvs/carolynvanslyck.com/content/blog/2021-08-08-open-source-curious.md

 4. Lack of opportunity.
 What I stumbled up on with dep, an early stage visible project that had active users looking for contributors and with a vacuum at the maintainer level was a unicorn.
 It is why I spent my time between jobs working on it full time, because I recognized it as the valuable opportunity that it was.
 Don't let the apparent lack of opportunity hold you back though.
 In the next post I'll go over how to find a project.

 5. You can't afford to be visible on the internet.
 It isn't always pleasant or safe to be a target on the internet.
-And simply existing as Black, a woman or non-binary person, disabled, or queer in tech can really paint a target on your back.
+And simply existing as Black, a woman or non-binary person, disabled, queer, etc in tech can really paint a target on your back.
 I use BlockParty on twitter, don't accept DMs, avoid sites like HN or Reddit, and generally think real hard about what I say in front of which audience.
 I held off on writing this series because every time I blog, it inevitably attracts assholes.
 I don't blame you for noping out of that shit.

 ## Friendship

 I want to end on a high note here because this is another powerful reason to contribute to open source and engage with the community.
 If you let yourself, you'll make friends.
 Not just workplace proximity associates but people who you will still talk to after switching jobs.
 A lot of the people I have relied upon for social interaction while hiding in my home throughout the pandemic has been friends made from open-source communities.
-You can build strong relationships with some of the kindest, most unique people because, if you pick the right community to spend your time with, it attracts some pretty great people.
+You can build strong relationships with some of the kindest, most unique people because healthy open source communities attract some pretty great people.
 This is why I love the Kubernetes, CNCF, and Go communities.
 They have not only welcomed me but offered friendship. 💖

 Take a minute, think about what you could gain from contributing to open source, and make a decision.
 Are you in?